azconf-dev/home/organizers/sponsors-guide.md

 Hi [Sponsor],

-I am one of the organizers for the conference "AzConf [year]" in [Location], and after [x] successful years of running the event, we are running it again this year.
+I am one of the organizers for the conference "Az Conf [year]" in [Location], and after [x] successful years of running the event, we are running it again this year.
 The event is on [date] and will be held at [venue].

 It is a full day community driven conference run by developers, for developers and like previous years we will be charging a small fee to cover some expenses and to help encourage people who register to actually turn up.
 We are also relying heavily on sponsors to cover our costs and we have 4 levels of sponsorships and the respective benefits are available in the attached document for your referral.